ASMAK-Bilisim/bondi-base-buildathon/README.md

 ## Introduction

-Bondi Finance is revolutionizing the bond market by leveraging blockchain technology to tokenize corporate bonds and create an accessible bond insurance (Credit Default Swap, or CDS) market.
-Our platform empowers investors to seamlessly participate in bond offerings and trade bond-related insurance in a decentralized and transparent manner.
+Bondi Finance is revolutionizing the bond market by leveraging blockchain technology to tokenize corporate bonds, making traditionally inaccessible markets more open and transparent.
+We empower investors to seamlessly participate in bond offerings and engage with a decentralized bond token ecosystem.

-We've simplified how users interact with blockchain technology by integrating **Coinbase Smart Wallet**, making it easier for both experienced and novice users to engage with our platform.
-We advocate for a transparent and compliant market by naming bonds on-chain using **ENS basenames**, ensuring retail investor safety and promoting trust in the ecosystem.
+Also, our loyalty program rewards participants with unique NFTs that entitle holders to upcoming Bondi protocol token allocation.

-In this Base Buildathon project, we have:
+In this Base Buildathon project, we focused on creating an accessible bond insurance market, developing a **Credit Default Swap (CDS)** solution for decentralized trading, and integrating advanced features such as:

-- Implemented **smart wallet integration** for seamless user experience.
+- **Coinbase Smart Wallet** integration to simplify user interaction with blockchain technology, making it accessible for both experienced and novice users.
-- Developed a CDS market from scratch.
+- A CDS market built from scratch.
-- Assigned **ENS basenames** to each bond for improved readability and recognition.
-- Introduced a loyalty program with NFTs to reward and incentivize user participation.
+- Base names assigned to each bond using **ENS basenames**, promoting transparency and trust by ensuring retail investor safety in a compliant market.

-### Bonds and Bond Insurance (CDS)
+## Bonds and Bond Insurance (CDS)

 A **bond** is a fixed-income instrument representing a loan made by an investor to a borrower.
-Bonds are used by companies and governments to finance projects and operations. **Bond insurance**, or **Credit Default Swap (CDS)**, is a financial derivative allowing an investor to offset their credit risk with that of another investor.
+Bonds are used by companies and governments to finance projects and operations. **Bond insurance**, or **Credit Default Swap (CDS)**, is a financial derivative that allows an investor to offset their credit risk with that of another investor.
 Essentially, the buyer of a CDS receives credit protection, while the seller guarantees the creditworthiness of the debt security.

-Our loyalty program rewards participants with unique NFTs, providing benefits tied to their involvement in the Bondi ecosystem.
+## Directory Structure

+Our main repository for the buildathon is named `bondi-base-buildathon`, and it contains the following subdirectories:

+- `admin-bondtoken-minting`
+- `base-namer`
+- `bondi-app`
+- `bondi-contracts`
+- `cds-contracts`
+- `claim-mock-usdc`

+Each subdirectory focuses on different functionalities of the project.

 ## Access and Functionality

-We have deployed three websites on Vercel and assigned our secondary domain to interact with the functionalities mentioned above.
-Our smart contracts are deployed on the Base Sepolia network.
+We have deployed three websites on Vercel, with subdomains of our secondary domain pointing to each site to enable the functionalities outlined in this project.
+Our smart contracts are live on the Base Sepolia network.

 ### Deployed Websites